Leen-Alzebdeh/duckietown/lab2/README.md

 ## ROBOT KINEMATICS USING ROS

-Author: Leen Alzebdeh and Tianming Han
+Authors: Leen Alzebdeh and Tianming Han

 The Exercise2-1-ros-container repo can be built with "dts devel build -f -H csc229XX" and run with "dts devel run -H csc229XX"